Arthur-Milchior/anki-trigger-action-on-note/config.md

 An "atomic trigger" is:
 * "condition": a condition which must be satisfied.
-It can be "mature", "young", "suspended", "unsuspended", "buried", "unburied", "easy", "hard", "generated", "not generated" or expressed as a sql request where `:cid` is the card id and `:nid` is note id.
+It can be "mature", "young", "suspended", "unsuspended", "buried", "unburied", "easy", "hard", "generated", "not generated", "flag", "unflag" or expressed as a sql request where `:cid` is the card id and `:nid` is note id.
 The query should return a boolean scalar.
-* "threshold": the value at which a card is supposed to be mature/easy.
+* "param": the value at which a card is supposed to be mature/easy or The number of the flag.
 By default a card is mature when it's interval is 21 days and an easy card is one whose ease it's at least 300%
 * "card types: a (list of) card type's name on which this trigger apply.
 If some card does not exists, the trigger fails (unless the condition